menu

 Demographics

-In terms of college education, Springview is nearly on par with the US average for all cities of 21.84%: 18.90% of adults 25 and older in Springview have a bachelor's degree or advanced degree.
+The percentage of adults in Springview who are college-educated is close to the national average for all communities of 21.84%: 18.90% of the adults in Springview have a bachelor's degree or advanced degree.

 The people who call Springview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springview residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Springview include German, Irish, English, Swedish, and European.